 Expert Insights From Spot

-Havanese are known for their playful personalities and affectionate nature.
-While generally healthy, they can experience health issues like any breed.
-Spot's data shows that Havanese owners most frequently submit claims for routine checkups for clinical exams, averaging $369.12 per visit.
-X-rays are a less common claim but are more expensive at an average cost of $742.80.
-Deworming is another common expense, averaging $270.
-These costs highlight the potential financial responsibility of Havanese ownership.
-Pet insurance can help alleviate the burden of unexpected veterinary expenses.
+While generally Havanese can experience health issues like any breed.
+Spot's data shows that Havanese owners most frequently submit claims for routine checkups for clinical exams, averaging $369.12 per visit*.
+X-rays are a less common claim but are more expensive at an average cost of $742.80*.
+Deworming is another common expense, averaging $270*.

 One-Time Havanese Costs